A System of Knowledge,

 Culture—general; social institutions; language for expression, representation, and communication.
 Institutions of knowledge and information—creation and transmission: schools, universities, academies, and research establishments; distribution vs networking—physical and electronic.

-Civilization—human civilization-(challenge and opportunity, see journey in being—challenges and opportunities) and universal civilization.
+Civilization—human civilization-(challenge and opportunity, see world challenges and opportunities) and universal civilization.

 Economics and politics—science and philosophy.
 Local vs global.
 Economic: wealth and its distribution, money, producers – consumers, goods and services and their distribution, means of production – operators, e.g., ‘producers’ vs managers, resource assessment, economic feasibility.
 Political: rulers – ruled (governors – governed), rule by the few (aristocracy – oligarchy) – rule by the many (polity – democracy), appointment by force vs consensus, enforcement of rule vs rule of law).
 Political economy—the integration and intersection of politics and economics.